New Jersey chapter assists veterans, builds camaraderie through volunteerism

 They prepare and serve home style meals for nearly 125 residents and patients.
 After dinner, volunteer musicians and DJs play tunes from the 1960s to present day, giving the veterans a chance to dance and sing to the songs they grew up with.
 The evening also features a raffle for door prizes and gift bags donated by the chapter.
 The event and the members’ fundraising drives have been so successful that Chapter 16 is able to host the popular dinner biannually.

 The chapter also makes a point of supporting women veterans.
 Volunteers take residents recovering at the VA medical center shopping for necessities.
 They are also treated to a New Year’s Eve lunch.

 To fuel the effort, each year in June, the chapter holds several Forget-Me-Not fundraising drives around Father’s Day.
 Volunteers and chapter members gather at local businesses, thanking donors for their support and providing outreach about benefits and other services.

 Over a six to eight-day period, the community donates between $8,000 and $12,000 annually.
 As members raise funds, they put the money back to work for veterans in their area.

-“Every dollar raised goes toward a veteran,” said Gerald Walsh, chapter commander.
+“Every dollar raised goes toward a veteran,” said Gerard Walsh, chapter commander.

 According to Walsh, the chapter’s Local Veterans Assistance Program and volunteer work is critical to their success.